25 June 2022

 \begin{array}{rl} (\mathcal{B}v)(s) = \min\limits_{a} & c(s, a) + \gamma v(s') \\ \textrm{s.t.} & s' = T(s, a), \\ & a \in \mathcal{A}(s) \end{array}

-satisfies all the requisites to be a contraction over the space of bounded continuous functions.
+is a monotone contraction over the space of bounded continuous functions.

 c(s, a) + \gamma v(T(s,a)) \le c(s, a) + \gamma w(T(s,a)).